Edited by Martine Courant Rife, Shaun Slattery, and Dànielle Nicole DeVoss

 Publication Information: Rife, Martine Courant, Slattery, Shaun, & DeVoss, Dànielle Nicole (Eds.).
 (2011).
 Copy(write): Intellectual Property in the Writing Classroom.
 The WAC Clearinghouse; Parlor Press. https://doi.org/10.37514/PER-B.2011.2355

 ISBN: 978-0-97270-235-5 (pdf) | 978-0-97270-236-2 (epub) | 978-1-60235-262-9 (pbk.)

 Series Editor: Susan H. McLeod, University of California, Santa Barbara

 This book is available in whole and in part in Adobe's Portable Document Format (PDF).
 It is also available in print at Parlor Press.

 Copyright © 2011 Martine Courant Rife, Shaun Slattery, and Dànielle Nicole DeVoss.
-This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
+This work is released under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 432 pages, with bibliography, index, and illustrations.
-Available in paper and cloth formats direct from Parlor Press online, or at any online or brick-and-mortar bookstore.
-Available in PDF format for no charge on this page at the WAC Clearinghouse.
+Available in print direct from Parlor Press online, or at any online or brick-and-mortar bookstore.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.